99230041271/Digital-Forensic/Experiment 6- Sleuth.md

 ---

-## ✅ Result
+Result:

-By following these steps, we successfully used **The Sleuth Kit (TSK)** to analyze the `4Dell Latitude CPi.E01` disk image.
+By following the above steps, The Sleuth Kit (TSK) was successfully used to analyze the disk image 4Dell Latitude CPi.E01.
-We were able to:
+The following outcomes were achieved:

-* List the partition table (`mmls`) and identify the correct partition offset (63).
+* The partition table was listed using the mmls command, and the correct partition offset (63) was identified.
-* Analyze file system metadata using `fsstat`.
+* File system metadata was examined using fsstat.
-* List all files and directories, including deleted ones (`fls`).
+* All files and directories, including deleted ones, were listed using fls.
-* View metadata of a specific file (`istat` with inode 9871).
+* Metadata of a specific file (inode 9871) was viewed using istat.
-* Recover the file `Mr. Evil.bmp` using `icat`.
+* The file Mr. Evil.bmp was recovered using icat.
-* Generate a full chronological timeline of system activity using `mactime`.
+* A complete chronological timeline of system activity was generated using mactime.

-All evidence files and recovered data are now stored in the `C:\Forensics_Lab` folder, ready for further documentation and reporting.
+All evidence files and recovered data were saved in the C:\Forensics_Lab folder for further documentation and reporting.

 ---

-## 🧠 Conclusion
+Conclusion:

-The experiment demonstrates the use of **The Sleuth Kit (TSK)** for digital forensic analysis.
+This experiment demonstrates the practical use of The Sleuth Kit (TSK) for digital forensic analysis.
-By using its command-line utilities, investigators can:
+By using its command-line tools, investigators can:

 * Examine disk partitions and file systems,
 * Recover deleted or hidden files, and
 * Reconstruct timelines of file system activity.

-Hence, TSK serves as a reliable open-source toolkit for forensic disk image analysis and evidence recovery.
+Therefore, TSK serves as a dependable open-source toolkit for forensic disk image examination and evidence recovery.